-St George’s, University of London is the UK’s only university dedicated to medical and health sciences education, training and research.
+St George’s, University of London is the UK’s only university dedicated to medical and health sciences education, training and research, with 5,500 students and over 800 members of staff.
 In REF2014 St George’s was ranked fourth on the key measure of research impact.
 It was recently ranked 65th in the world for research influence by the Times Higher Education World University Rankings.

 Both institutions are specialist schools providing outstanding research training opportunities.
 Our training programmes provide a high quality research environment, an experienced and dedicated pool of supervisors and a suite of face-to-face and online transferable skills training modules to complement our specialist advanced short courses and postgraduate modules.
 Together, the programme and the environment provides world class integrated skills training and career development for biomedical and public health scientists to address MRC skills priorities in whole organism biology, quantitative skills and multi/interdisciplinary skills.